DaveGut/HubitatActive/SamsungTvRemote/README.md

 # Hubitat Samsung TV Remote
 This driver provide integration of the Samsung TV Remote Control functions with the Hubitat.
 Additionally, it provides an option to connect to the SmartThings Cloud for addition functions and information not otherwise available.

+### 2.3.9 Release Notes (BETA):
+ a.
+Created preset functions (create, execute, trigger).
+Function work with and without
+	   SmartThings.
+SEE DOCUMENTATION.
+ b.
+Added buttons to support preset functions in dashboards.
+ c.
+Added app codes to built-in app search list.
+ d.
+Created methods to support adding running app automatically to state.appData
+	   if the SmartThings interface is enabled.

 ### Release Notes
 https://github.com/DaveGut/HubitatActive/blob/master/SamsungTvRemote/Docs/ReleaseNotes.pdf